-Citing the call to protest, a Supreme Court justice ordered local authorities in cities across Brazil to prevent protesters from blocking roads or occupying public spaces and buildings.
+Citing the call to action on social media, a Supreme Court justice ordered local authorities in cities across Brazil to prevent protesters from blocking roads or occupying public spaces and buildings.
 Justice Alexandre de Moraes also ordered arrests and fines for people and companies who participate or help with logistics and funding.

-The all-hands response — and the subsequent tranquility — underscored just how jumpy authorities remain after supporters of former President Jair Bolsonaro rampaged through Congress, the Supreme Court and the presidential palace on Sunday, laying ruin to the government’s three most important buildings.
+The nation remains on edge after supporters of former President Jair Bolsonaro rampaged through Congress, the Supreme Court and the presidential palace on Sunday, laying ruin to the government’s three most important buildings.
 Officials arrested or detained some 1,500 people by the following morning, hundreds of whom were sent to prison.

 Though there is no evidence of fraud in the Oct.
 30 presidential election, the protesters have claimed the true winner was far-right Bolsonaro.
 He has fired up his base about the vulnerability of electronic voting machines despite independent experts’ assurances they are closely scrutinized.
 Bolsonaro also has warned his supporters that the election’s leftist victor, Luiz Inácio Lula da Silva, would impose communism.

-The call for a fresh uprising Wednesday sparked concern that the crackdown hadn’t damped the will of radicals.
+The fresh call for an uprising Wednesday sparked concern that the crackdown hadn’t damped the will of radicals.
 Among those who vow to continue struggling is Daniel Bressan, 35, who traveled some 300 miles from the interior of Parana state to join Sunday’s protest in Brasilia.
 He was detained by police the next morning, though he denies participating in any of the vandalism.